Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Methods

 In the limit $r \to \infty$, the additional mass term dominates, leading to a constant mass density associated with the black hole.
 Since the volume enclosed by a comoving radius evolves as $a^3$, this suggests that the effective mass of a CCBH evolves as $M_\mathrm{eff} \propto a^3$ on cosmological scales.
 Therefore, a collection of such black holes can collectively give rise to an energy density that mimics a dark energy component.

 Assuming that the cosmological constant arises from a sum of contributions from individual black holes, we write

 where $C_i$ denotes the contribution to the effective cosmological constant of the $i$-th black hole and $N_\mathrm{BH}$ is the number of black holes.
-Although $C_i$ may in general depend on the properties of individual black holes (e.g., mass), we approximate all contributions by a mean value $C_\mathrm{mean}$ corresponding to a representative black hole.
+Although $M_i$ and $C_i$ may in general depend on the properties of individual black holes, we approximate all contributions by mean values $M_\mathrm{mean}$ and $C_\mathrm{mean}$ corresponding to a representative black hole.